 - And are on a moderate or low income

 Based on current tax practices in Georgia, the likelihood of enforcement is very low.
-But it’s good to be aware that it is still technically tax evasion in some cases, and important to understand your options.
+But it’s good to be aware that it is still technically tax evasion in some cases, and it’s important to understand your options.

 If, however, you own a large company, and/or have a high income, and will actively work remotely while in Georgia, enforcement is economically viable for the Revenue Service and hence more likely to happen, and you should consult a Georgian tax adviser before arriving.